 EWS Managed API libraries are used by the CodeTwo Exchange Migration Administration Panel to call EWS methods on the target Exchange Server, to access target mailboxes.
 Windows PowerShell is also used by CodeTwo Exchange Migration to connect to the target server.
 This is to check if the configured target server's admin account has application impersonation rights granted (if not, the software will do that on its own).

 Jobs are simply sets of migration configurations.
-Because the source Exchange Server mailboxes are accessed via MAPI, the software is limited to only one source Exchange Server connection configuration.
-The situation is different, however, when it comes to IMAP sources and target server configuration.
-A user can configure multiple of both.
-Connections to many target Exchange Servers are done by creating new migration jobs.
+If the source Exchange Server mailboxes are accessed via MAPI, the software is limited to only one source Exchange Server connection.
+There are no such limitations for source connections via EWS or IMAP - a user can configure multiple of them.
+As for connections to target Exchange Server, it is possible to create many target connections in the program.

 Many jobs can be created and saved, but only one can be running at the given time.